kylefegan/Project-1--A250---Drying-Pan/README.md

 ### repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The file where your project and all of its contents are stored.
+The file where your projects and all their contents are stored.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### branch